 - Staff record both the maximum and minimum temperature.

 - Emergency medication, such as inhalers and EpiPens, will be within easy reach of staff in case of an immediate need, but will remain out of children’s reach.
 Senior Staff will always keep such medicine on their person, within their bumbag.

 - All medications must be in their original containers, labels must be legible and not tampered with or they will not be given.
 All prescription medications should have the pharmacist’s details and notes attached to show the dosage needed and the date the prescription was issued.
 This will all be checked, along with expiry dates, before staff agrees to administer medication.
 See administration of Medication Procedure.

-- The grey kiosk will be locked at all times, and the key will be kept upon the Senior Practitioner at all times.
+- The staff area will be locked at all times when it is upsupervised, and the key will be kept upon the Senior Practitioner at all times.
 Arrangements to hold spare keys will be agreed with each setting.
 See individual site notices for location.